 Although the exact origins of the American Bobtail is not known and there are many rumors around it, we know that it was first bred in 1960s.
 Some claim that it was bred by a couple that bred their bobtail cat with another bobtail they found on the street while others claim that it appeared spontaneously.
 What is certain though is that despite its resemblance, it is not related to Japanese Bobtail as genetic studies found that the genes providing the bobbed tail are different.

 American Bobtail is a large cat with thick muscles but it looks even bigger due to its fluffy coat.
-But don’t let its looks fool you; American Bobcat is a very friendly and affectionate breed that loves to play and is very intelligent.
+But don’t let its looks fool you; American Bobtail is a very friendly and affectionate breed that loves to play and is very intelligent.
 These kitties are not considered independent cats however they are known to be good travel companions.
 They are also social cats that even greet the visitors at the door.